syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ![](Getting-Started_images/textInput_getting_img11.png)

-N> Error validations has to be done in application level.
+N> Error validations should be done in the application level.

 ### Character counter

-Character counters should be used if there is a character limit.
-Character limit can be set by `CharMaxLength` property and character counter can be enabled by setting `ShowCharCount` property as true.
+Character counter is used when you need to limit the characters.
+Character limit can be set using the `CharMaxLength` property.
+The character counter can be enabled by setting the `ShowCharCount` property to true.

 {% tabs %}